 Is Minimally Invasive Spine Surgery Right For You?
 Talk To Our Minimally Invasive Surgeons Today.

 Lower back pain is a prevalent problem in the United States — around 80% of Americans experience back pain at some point during their lives.
-If you have lower back pain that interferes with your life, contact the University Pain Medicine Center in Murray Hill, New York City, or one of the offices throughout New Jersey.
+If you have lower back pain that interferes with your life, contact the University Pain and Spine Center in Englewood Cliffs, Somerset, Monroe Township, Freehold, and Clark, New Jersey.
 The team offers expert diagnosis and state-of-the-art treatments to heal your back and relieve your pain.
-Call the University Pain Medicine Center, or make an appointment online today, for expert pain management services.
+Call the University Pain and Spine Center, or make an appointment online today, for expert pain management services.

 Lower back pain is a common problem that severely impacts the quality of your life.
 It can limit your ability to be active.
 It can cause you to miss work.
 Many different causes may lead to pain in your lower back.